CoMoS-SA/model_agriLOWE/README.md

 # Requirements

 agriLOWE has no system specific requirements.
-It is designed to minimilize the level of constraints.
+It is designed to minimize the level of constraints.